Tougrel/galaxy-wars/README.md

 # galaxy-wars
-✨ A repo used by the Aura Bot Team to track issues for Shady and it's beta versions
+✨ A repo used by Tougrel to track issues for Ather and Galaxy Wars